AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56635-imported-customers-are-duplicated-with-the-same-email-address.md

 feature:  Customers, Attributes
 role: Admin, Developer
 ---
-# ACSD-56635: Imported customers are duplicated with the same email address when account sharing is set to [!DNL Global]
+# ACSD-56635: Imported customers are duplicated with same email address when account sharing set to [!DNL Global]

 The ACSD-56635 patch fixes the issue where the imported customer is duplicated with the same email address when the import is used with account sharing set to [!DNL Global].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.48 is installed.
 The patch ID is ACSD-56635.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.